Anello-Photonics/docs-A1/communication_messaging.rst

 -	The checksum is simple, just an XOR of all the bytes between # and *, written in hexadecimal.

-The following sentennces are the primary output sentences.
-The APIMU and APINS messages are transitted at the output data rate (odr) setting.
+The following sentences are the primary output sentences.
+The APIMU and APINS messages are transmitted at the output data rate (odr) setting.
 The GNSS messages are transmitted at 1Hz.

 2.1.
 APIMU Raw IMU Message